Linda Borromeo

-A Mutiny, a Shipwreck, and a Wheel of Cheese: Hear the Stories Around You on Thanksgiving
+Catch Your Family's Stories on Thanksgiving: A Mutiny, a Shipwreck, and a Wheel of Cheese

 I'm trying to remember the name of a Star Trek episode.
-The plot featured a civilization desperate for new stories.
-Then, the unsuspecting Star Trek crew arrived on the planet.
+The plot features a civilization desperate to hear new stories.
+Then the unsuspecting Star Trek crew arrives on their planet.

-The planet's inhabitants had a storytelling culture.
-All well and good, until they began to tire of the same stories and were looking for original material.
-The Star Trek crew brought those new stories, and at first, all went well.
-But when the visitors planned to move on, their hosts began using extreme measures to keep the Star Trek crew from leaving with their stories until they'd heard them all..
+The planet's inhabitants have a storytelling culture.
+All well and good, until they begin to tire of the same stories told over and over again.
+The newcomers bring exciting and original tales, and at first, everything is fine.
+But when the crew plans to move on, their hosts use extreme measures to keep them from leaving with any original stories they have yet to tell.

 Family Stories Month

 November is family stories month.
-When families meet on Thanksgiving, it's a great time to gather more stories, especially from older generations.
+When families meet on Thanksgiving, it's a great time to catch more stories, especially from older generations.

-Activity Idea: Before heading off to a holiday get-together, challenge everyone in the family to discover two new stories from grandparents, aunts, uncles, and friends.
+Activity Idea: At your holiday get-together, challenge everyone in your family to catch two new stories from grandparents, aunts, uncles, and friends.
 Pass around a camera or smart phone to take pictures.
-Once you return home, put together an album each year with the stories and pictures you discovered.
+Once you return home, put together an album with the stories and pictures you discovered.
+Add new ones each year.

 A Great-Grandfather's Adventures

-Here is a story I discovered as a child, listening to family stories told about my great-grandfather.
+Here's a story I caught as a child when I listened, fascinated, to family stories about my great-grandfather.

 His first adventure?
-Riding on horseback all the way from Maine to California while he followed a wagon train.
+Riding on horseback from Maine to California while he followed at a distance behind a wagon train.
 He had no money left to join the group, but he was always innovative.
+He braved wind and sun without protection and finally realized his dream of looking for new opportunities in the west.

-Once in California, Amasa Saunders realized he would make more money with a sawmill than a gold pan.
-He returned to Maine to get married to his sweetheart and put together a new plan.
+Once in California, Amasa Saunders understood there was something better than a gold pan to make money.
+He eyed the forests, and a new idea was born.
+He returned to Maine to get married to his sweetheart and put together his plan.
 He never suspected what would happen next:

 The Mutiny

-The clipper ship carrying young Amasa and his sawmill equipment made a dangerous voyage around Cape Horn.
+The clipper ship carrying young Amasa and his sawmill equipment embarked on a dangerous voyage on a journey that included Cape Horn.

 Thinking it would be safer, he asked his bride, Flavia Jane, to cross at Panama instead of taking the voyage around the Cape.
-They agreed meet in San Francisco on their way to Oregon.
+They decided to meet in San Francisco on their way to Oregon.

 Amasa had expected many challenges on the voyage, but not what happened when the ship neared San Francisco.
 The captain began holding back more and more of the provisions—food the passengers paid for at the beginning of the trip.
-The captain planned to sell, for an exorbitant price, all the food and supplies he'd hoarded once they reached San Francisco.
+The captain planned to sell, at exorbitant prices, all the food and supplies he'd hoarded once they reached San Francisco.

-A bold and restless entrepreneur, my great-grandfather decided not to let the captain get away with that arrangement.
-He led a mutiny, and the passengers raided the food supplies held by the captain (who seemed to be quite an entrepreneur himself
+A bold and restless entrepreneur, my great-grandfather decided not to let the captain get away with it.
+He led a mutiny, and the passengers raided the food captain's ill-gotten supplies (he seemed to be quite an entrepreneur himself!).

 Each passenger took custody of some of their rightful provisions.
-What did my great-grandfather liberate from the captain's plan for wealth?
+What did my great-grandfather liberate from the captain's stash?
 He took a wheel of cheese back to his quarters.

 My dad told me many of the details about Amasa, but it was my aunt who added the story about the cheese.
-I found myself laughing, since everyone in my family—with Saunders blood—has had a particular fondness for this wonderful food throughout the generations.
+I found myself laughing, since everyone in my family has had a particular fondness for this wonderful food throughout the generations.

 I like to think how much Great-Grandfather savored that cheese, made even more delicious by the actions he took to set it free.